koudelka/honeydew/examples/ecto_poll_queue/README.md

 2. In order to prevent multiple queues from running the same job, Honeydew uses an expiring lock per job.
 If a lock has expired, Honeydew assumes that it's because the node processing it has encountered a critical failure and the job needs to be run elsewhere.
 The lock expiration time is configurable, and should be set to the maximum time that you expect a job to take.
 Setting it higher is fine, too, it'll just take longer for the job to be re-tried.

 3. It touches your domain model.
 Honeydew is writing data directly to your Ecto schema, there's always the chance that something could go horrifically wrong and the consequences are higher.
-However, I'm running this code in production.
+That being said, this code actively used in a business-critical production environment, and we haven't seen any such issues.

 ## Getting Started